 Seething, Duncan admonished William.
 “Are you advising Gisborne to put his own interests ahead of mine?
-That is outrageous.
+That’s outrageous.
 I am his liege lord, and he answers to me.
-What kind of lord would encourage a loyal vassal to break his oath of fealty?
-Clearly, you are no king.
+What lord would encourage a loyal vassal to break his oath of fealty?
+You are no king.
 Your reign would have been even more chaotic than the rule of your inept father.”

 William raised an eyebrow, and his lips curled into a derisive smirk.
 “I find it odd that you would feel offended by my suggestion.
 If Gisborne were to put his interests before those of his liege lord’s, how is that different from what you did when King Stephen died?”

-Duncan’s face flushed as he realized that he had fallen into a verbal trap.
-Unaccustomed to losing a battle of wits, he stepped forward, seized William by his expensive bliaut, and roughly shook him.
+Duncan’s face flushed as he realized he had fallen into a verbal trap.
+Unaccustomed to losing a battle of wits, he stepped forward, seized William by his expensive bliaut, and shook him.

-Alfred and Hugh hastily pulled the two men apart.
+Alfred and Hugh pulled the two men apart.

-Duncan jerked away from Alfred and sneered, “Are you threatening me?
-Is that a threat against King Henry?
-It sounds to me as though the king has an enemy in his camp.
+Duncan jerked away from Alfred and sneered, “Are you threatening King Henry?
 It is my duty as his loyal subject to report such treason to him at once.
 Gisborne, hold this man until we can deliver him to the king’s guards.”

 A startled Hugh continued to restrain William.